-Susannah Gray, President & Chair - Bio
+Susannah Gray, President - Bio

-Susannah Gray, President & Chair – is a strategic communications expert, content creator, social media manager and project coordinator with a background in Internet governance and multi-stakeholder, community-driven communication and PR.
+Susannah Gray, President – is a strategic communications expert, content creator, social media manager and project coordinator with a background in Internet governance and multi-stakeholder, community-driven communication and PR.
 She firmly believes that the Internet can empower individuals and communities to change their circumstances through open innovation and access to information and collaborates with organisations working to make the world a better place on – and off – line.
 She has spent the last decade promoting and protecting the concept of an open, inclusive and sustainable Internet as part of the Internet technical community and has a deep understanding of the Internet ecosystem, and the issues affecting the Internet’s end users.
 Susannah has worked for organizations including ICANN, the five Regional Internet Registries (RIRs), the Seed Alliance and the Internet Governance Forum (IGF) to name a few.
 In 1999 Susannah moved from the UK to the Netherlands where she lived for 15 years before making the move to California in 2014, a decision in which the weather factored more than it probably should have.
 Having been away from her homeland for almost half her life, she considers herself to be a global citizen and has traveled extensively around the world for both business and adventure and has no intention of stopping any time soon.

-Fatema Kothari, Vice President & Vice Chair - Bio
+Fatema Kothari, Vice President - Bio

 Fatema’s non-profit work is fueled by her personal passion for gender parity in technology.
 She serves on the board for the global non-profit Girls in Tech SF and is a proud mentor with Techbridge, an after-school program to inspire girls in STEM fields.
 She is also an advisor to a team of women entrepreneurs from Africa, and has guided them to secure a seed grant from the U.S. Department of State.

-Ken Krechmer, Board Treasurer - Bio
+Ken Krechmer, Board Member - Bio

 Ken Krechmer, Board Treasurer – has been the Treasurer of the SF Bay ISOC since 2009.
 In 2012 he received first prize in the IEC Challenge paper competition.
 In 2006 he received a joint second prize in the IEC Centenary Challenge paper competition.
 Krechmer is a founder and the technical editor of Communications Standards Review and Communications Standards Summary 1990 – 2002, is also a winner of first prize at the World Standards Day paper competition in 1995 and 2000.
 Ken participated in the development of the International Telecommunications Union Recommendations for Group 3 facsimile (T.30), data modems (V.8, V.8bis, V.32, V.32bis, V.34, V.90), and Digital Subscriber Line transceivers (G.994.1).
 He was Program Chair of the Standards and Innovation in Information Technology (SIIT) conference in USA, Netherlands, Canada and Japan.
 Krechmer is a lecturer at the University of Colorado, Boulder, CO, USA.
 Krechmer is a Senior Member of the IEEE and a member of the Society of Engineering Standards.
 He learns from his seven delightful grandchildren and applies his technical interests to research, writing and teaching about standards.

-Misako Manca, Board Secretary - Bio
+Eve Edelson, Board Member - Bio

 Leah Symekher, Consultant and Advisor to the Board - Bio

 Leah Symekher, Consultant and Advisor to the Board – has been actively involved with San Francisco Bay Area ISOC Chapter (SF Bay ISOC) for several years, recently completing a three-year term as President & Chair.
 Prior to this she served as a Board Member and Vice Chair.
 Her new role as Consultant and Advisor to the Board will enable her to provide continuity and support as the Chapter evolves.
 In this role she will remain involved with NARALO as the primary representative for the Chapter, as well as focusing on managing Chapter projects.
-Leah’s international, management and leadership experience, combined with her business development career in technology companies and linguistics skills will continue to contribute greatly to SFBay ISOC chapter’s mission and goals.
+Leah’s international, management and leadership experience, combined with her business development career in technology companies and linguistics skills will continue to contribute greatly to SF Bay ISOC chapter’s mission and goals.
 Here is a brief background.
 After completing her education in Kenya, Leah moved to Japan where she worked as an International Liaison facilitating business and cultural opportunities between Kenya and Japan.
 After several years in Japan, she pursued college studies at University of Washington in the U.S where she studied International Studies, Business & Japanese Language.
 Leah’s career in technology companies began at Microsoft in Redmond, Washington and continued to Silicon Valley Bay Area, CA working for several other technology organizations in Software, Security, Network Infrastructure/DNS and the Internet Space.
 At Internet Systems Consortium (ISC) her recent employer, Leah managed a portfolio of over 100 domestic and global customers across various business verticals.